FACILITATION:

 ARTISTS GROUPS:

-Sheila is a member of several self-initiated artists groups including the Living Room Project which received funding from both the Austrailia Council and Arts Council England to undertake a 6 week residency in Sydney.
+Sheila is a member of several self-initiated artists groups including the Living Room Project which received funding from both the Australia Council and Arts Council England to undertake a 6 week residency in Sydney.

 RESOURCES: